 Mutual Aid is such a simple and exact concept!
-This site is dedicated to encourage the interoperability of radio communicators and volunteers affiliated with disaster relief organizations like Community Emergency Response Teams (CERT), California Disaster Corps and the Red Cross.
-With the viability of one entity being able to function with another being a concern; we at the RIverside Emergency Communications Group (ECG) offers a place to exchange ideas and foster stronger agency relationships.
-Our discussion portal was designed to focus on topics related to emergency communications, radio operations, disaster preparedness, and event coordination.
+Our site is dedicated to encourage the interoperability of radio communicators and volunteers affiliated with disaster relief organizations like Community Emergency Response Teams (CERT), California Disaster Corps and the Red Cross.
+With one organization being able to communicate with another being a concern; we at the RIverside Emergency Communications Group (ECG) offer a place to exchange ideas and foster stronger organizational relationships.
+Our netwrking portal was designed to concentrate on topics related to emergency communications, radio operations, disaster preparedness, and event coordination.
 Let’s all be successful in our disaster preparedness endeavors through networking.

 Disaster Emergency Communications is a specialized field within the broader field of emergency communications.
 Emergency communications or EmComm covers all technical means and modes for public safety agencies at all levels of government (e.g. law enforcement, fire services, emergency medical services) to perform their routine, daily communications.
 Amateur Radio operators can assist with maintaining operability and interoperable communications before, during, and after declared emergencies, disasters, or planned Special Security Events[i].